Antoni Chruściel: Post Uprising

 After the Uprising, Antoni Chruściel was taken prisoner of war by the Germans and interned in the camps of Stalag XIII-D in Langwasser near Nuremberg and then the famous Oflag IV-C in Colditz Castle.
 Liberated by the Americans in May 1945, Chruściel joined the Polish II Corps and served in the Polish Army in the West until it was demobilized by the British in 1948.
 Although initially Chruściel planned to return to Soviet-held Poland, he was deprived of Polish citizenship by the Communist authorities of Poland and had to remain in exile.
 Upon demobilization he settled in London.
 In 1956 he moved to Washington, D.C., where he continued his work as a translator and lawyer.
 There he died on 30 November 1960.
 On the insistence of the local Polish community, he was buried in the Polish church in Doylestown, Pennsylvania.

-In 1971, already after Chruściel's death, the communists lifted their decree of 1946; the decision, however, was never made public.
-After the end of communist rule and the decline of Soviet domination of Poland, the veterans of the Warsaw Uprising decided to bring back the ashes of their commander to Warsaw.
-On 30 July 2004, that is on the eve of the 60th anniversary of the uprising, Antoni Chruściel and his wife Waleria were given a state funeral at Warsaw's Powązki Military Cemetery.
+In 1971, over 10 years after Chruściel's death, the communist government lifted their decree of 1946; the decision, however, was never made public.
+After the end of communist rule and the end of Soviet domination of Poland, the veterans of the Warsaw Uprising decided to bring back the ashes of their commander to Warsaw.
+On 30 July 2004, on the eve of the 60th anniversary of the Uprising, Antoni Chruściel and his wife Waleria were given a state funeral at Warsaw's Powązki Military Cemetery.